webix-hub/docs/data/desktop/datasuggest.md

-Dataview Suggest
+DataView Suggest
 ========================

-Dataview suggest, or Datasuggest, is used to add extra functionality to Webix select controls, namely [richselect](desktop/richselect.md), [multiselect](desktop/multiselect.md), [combo](desktop/combo.md), [multicombo](desktop/multicombo.md) and similar [editors](desktop/editing.md#editortypes).
+DataView suggest, or DataSuggest, is used to add extra functionality to Webix select controls, namely [richselect](desktop/richselect.md), [multiselect](desktop/multiselect.md), [combo](desktop/combo.md), [multicombo](desktop/multicombo.md) and similar [editors](desktop/editing.md#editortypes).
 It is based on Webix [suggest list](desktop/suggest.md).

-Datasuggest extension makes it possible to use Webix [dataview](desktop/dataview.md) in a dropdown menu which is great for inserting pictures while by default Webix [list](desktop/list.md) is used.
+DataSuggest extension makes it possible to use Webix [DataView](desktop/dataview.md) in a dropdown menu which is great for inserting pictures while by default Webix [list](desktop/list.md) is used.

-##Using Datasuggest for Form Controls
+##Using DataSuggest for Form Controls

 The extension can be used to **redefine dropdown menu** of select controls.